playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 In Angular, the input text simply disappears.
 In React and Vue, however, the text moves to the line of the word below the one you originally typed inside.

-Both of these behaviors are quite peculiar - we've seemingly not modified the `li` that contains the `input` in question, why are its contents moving or being removed entirely?
+Both of these behaviors are quite peculiar — we've seemingly not modified the `li` that contains the `input` in question, why are its contents moving or being removed entirely?

-The reason the input text changes is that the framework **isn't able to detect which item in your array has changed** and as a result marks all DOM elements as "outdated". **These "outdated" elements are then destroyed by the framework only to be immediately reconstructed** in order to ensure the most up-to-date information is displayed to the user.
+The reason the input text changes is that the framework **isn't able to detect which item in your array has changed** and as a result marks all DOM elements as "outdated". **These "outdated" elements are then destroyed by the framework only to be immediately reconstructed** to ensure the most up-to-date information is displayed to the user.

 ![When a render occurs each item in the array that doesn't have a key also gets re-rendered](./render_without_keys.png)

 Instead of this, **we can tell the framework which list item is which with a unique "key"** associated with every list item.
-This key is then able to **allow the framework to intelligently prevent destruction on items that were not changed** in a list data change.
+This key is then able to **allow the framework to intelligently prevent destruction of items that were not changed** in a list data change.

 ![When a key is assigned to an element in a list, it can avoid duplicative renders, like when a new item in a list is added](./render_with_keys.png)